aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 * the actual data quality result
 *  an associated data quality Atlas entity
-*  a field which is assicated with the quality result
+*  a field which is associated with the quality result

 Data quality result
 ~~~~~~~~~~~~~~~~~~~